The following is a paid advertising feature for Aquaclean Fabric.

 The first step is to just click ‘choose your fabric’.
 You’ll then get this screen…

 Just make sure when you are making your fabric selection that you tick on ‘Aquaclean’ on your filtering choice to see all the fabric choices available.
 On the bottom, you’ll see the brand come up – this is where you’ll want to click ‘Aquaclean’!

 You can also purchase Aquaclean products through The Lounge Co. which again, has an incredible selection of traditional and contemporary sofas and armchairs.
 When choosing your fabrics, look for those with the Aquaclean logo or make sure to tick the ‘Family Friendly’ range of fabric options.
 As you can see, Aquaclean do more than just velvets – you can get beautifully woven fabrics too.

 For more info on purchasing Aquaclean’s products, you can also view a selection of sofas and armchairs directly through Aquaclean’s website.
 Or you can purchase Aquaclean fabrics by the metre via Sunbury Design, Plumbs, Ross Fabrics, Villa Nova, Sekers and Balmoral Textiles.

 So while all of that is rather exciting, how well will it fare?
-My next post for Aquaclean is going to be testing out the fabrics.
-Yep, I’m going to be trying – ON PURPOSE – to stain these beautiful fabrics and see how well the Aquaclean claims hold up to real life so that should be fun!
+My next post for Aquaclean is going to see how well the Aquaclean claims hold up to real-life so that should be fun!
 Stay tuned for that but in the meantime, are you as impressed as I am with these incredible fabrics?
 Have you held back purchasing velvet furniture for fear of stains from kids or pets (or a clumsy partner!)?
 Would this change your mind?
 Let me know in the comments!